JPC SYSTEMIC PATHOLOGY

 - Less commonly, infection of the small intestine causes eosinophilic enteritis and granulomas and may result in colic

-- Cattle - uncommonly in beef cattle <12 months old; predominantly cutaneous/subcutaneous form; lesions on lower limbs (do not form leeches/kunkers)
+- Cattle - uncommonly in beef cattle <12 months old; predominantly cutaneous/subcutaneous form; lesions on lower limbs contain yellow punctate foci (do not form leeches/kunkers)

-- Cats - rare; cutaneous/subcutaneous lesions affecting inguinal, tailhead, or periorbital regions; draining lesions on extremities; rare gastrointestinal pythiosis
+- Cats - rare; cutaneous/subcutaneous lesions affecting inguinal, tailhead, or periorbital regions; ulceration uncommon; rare gastrointestinal pythiosis

 - Individual case reports in many other species